![]() |

 This page gives the details on the performance of Kevin's $1K solar water heating system.
-Plots and comments on performance are provided for each month from May through October of 2009.
+Plots and comments on performance are provided for each month for nearly a full year.
+Kevin lives in a very difficult climate and gets some shading in mid winter, but the system still (I think) does quite well.

 Monthly Performance Plots